jdimarco218/PokerBots/README.md

-Jeff DiMarco
-October 2014
+Jeff DiMarco - October 2014

-This is a controller to take python modules as input "bot" players.

-Run test.py to see an example!
+To "play" heads-up poker against me, fill out PokerPlayerOpp.py and run the script headsUp.py.
+A summary is printed to standard output while detailed results can be found in the results/ directory.